15 Obscure Words for Everyday Feelings And Emotions

 Given that it runs to more than a quarter of a million words, there’s a good chance that the English language will probably have the word you’re looking for.
-But when it comes to finding words for or else describing otherwise indescribable feelings and emotions, much is made of the English language’s shortcomings: We either have to turn to foreign languages to describe situations like coming up with a perfect comeback when the moment has passed (esprit de l’escalier—thank you French), or else use resources like the brilliant, but sadly entirely fictitious, Dictionary of Obscure Sorrows or Meaning of Liff.
+But when it comes to describing hard-to-describe feelings and emotions, much is made of the English language’s shortcomings: We either have to turn to foreign languages to describe situations like coming up with a perfect comeback when the moment has passed (esprit de l’escalier—thank you French), or else use resources like the brilliant, but sadly entirely fictitious, Dictionary of Obscure Sorrows or Meaning of Liff.

 But so vast is the English language that words for feelings and emotions, and to describe the human condition, have actually found their way into the dictionary.
 So there’s no need to call that comeback esprit de l’escalier, because the word afterwit has been in use in English since the late 16th century.
 And here are 15 more obscure English words to describe feelings that are otherwise indescribable.

-This superb Scots dialect word is croochie-proochles—the feeling of discomfort or fidgetiness that comes from sitting in a cramped position (like, say, on an airplane).
+The superb Scots dialect word croochie-proochles means the feeling of discomfort or fidgetiness that comes from sitting in a cramped position (like, say, on an airplane).

 You’re playing a game, and you suddenly realize that you’ve got it in the bag.
 Or you’re watching your favorite team play and, after a close-fought match, you see that they’re surely going to win.
 That’s nikhedonia—the feeling of excitement or elation that comes from anticipating success.